-This season, Mr. Colclough made his anticipated European debut with English National Opera as Jack Rance in La Fanciulla del West, debuted at Ravinia as First Nazarene in Salome, returns to Los Angeles Opera as the Count in Figaro 90210 and concert performances of Hercules v.
-Vampires (roles of God of Evil and Procrustes), and also debuts with Atlanta Opera as Figaro in Le nozze di Figaro and in Lyric Opera of Kansas City‘s Silent Night as Lieutenant Gordon.
+In the 2014-2015 season, Craig Colclough made his European debut with English National Opera as Jack Rance in La Fanciulla del West, returned to Los Angeles Opera for concert performances of Hercules v.
+Vampires (roles of God of Evil and Procrustes), and also debuted with Atlanta Opera as Figaro in Le nozze di Figaro, as well as Lyric Opera of Kansas City as Lieutenant Gordon in Silent Night.

 During the 2013-2014 season, the bass-baritone essayed the title role in Don Pasquale at the Arizona Opera, covered the title role in Falstaff for both San Francisco Opera and Los Angeles Opera, and appeared as Bosun in Billy Budd at the Los Angeles Opera.
 In concert, Mr. Colcough appeared with the Orange County Philharmonic Society for Beethoven’s Ninth Symphony.